dzungcamlang/web-content-mining/README.md

 * pandas 0.20.3

 ## Dataset
 We have collected about 2500 news articles published by 13 different news websites.
-You can download it in [here](https://drive.google.com/open?id=0By4RRGJEeCR5YjBiZVd2dkdQWms).
 Note that the data is just html file, which is not annotated.

 ## Usage
 ```